Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 x(100) // java.lang.Exception: Molecule x does not belong to any join definition
 ```

-The same error will occur if such injection is attempted inside a reaction body.
+The same error will occur if such injection is attempted inside a reaction body, or if we try to debug the JD using `logSoup`.

-If a molecule does not yet belong to any JD, its `.joinDef` method will return `None`.

 The correct way of using `JoinRun` is first to define molecules, then to create a JD where these molecules are used as inputs for reactions, and only then to start injecting these molecules.